flaub/blog/content/pages/resume.md

 _CoCo Communications Corp._ - Seattle, WA
 <span style="float: right;">Computer Networking</span><br>

-A lead designer of an ad-hoc mesh networking protocol written in C++.
 Designed and implemented an accurate network simulator for research, functional testing, and demos.
+Lead the design and implementation of an ad-hoc mesh networking protocol.
-Co-authorship of a patent for a clustering sub-protocol which allows the mesh to scale.
-Designed and implemented a cross-platform build system written in python using SCons.
-Designed and implemented a driver for WinNT, WinCE, and Linux.
+Designed and implemented drivers for WinNT, WinCE, and Linux.

 **Software Engineer**
 <span style="float: right;">2002 - 2003</span><br>